 - Community Events.
 Many communities offer neighborhood-wide events.
 Whether it’s a fall pumpkin-carving contest, baking contest, Easter egg hunt, or 5K benefitting a local charity, these (often free) events are great opportunities for family bonding.
 Keep an eye out, especially around the holidays, by checking your online neighborhood newsletter, lifestyle blog, or social calendar.
 Some associations will also post flyers in the community center.
 If you're looking for something a little more heartwarming…

 - Community Volunteering.
-HOA boards are often comprised of volunteer homeowners, which means they need extra help once in awhile.
+HOA boards are often comprised of volunteer homeowners, which means they need extra help periodically.
 It could be with organizing a holiday clothing drive, planning a bike race, donating time to game nights or potluck dinners, and so much more.
 With all of the extra hands in your family, these volunteer opportunities are the perfect time to make picture-perfect memories together.
 Not to mention, you can teach your kids the importance of giving back, and it'll make you feel good, too.
 In some communities, these can also create an opportunity for the children to earn community service credits for their school.

 - Amenities.
 Who wouldn’t want to hang poolside while their kids play in the pool?
 Parents can catch some rays while the kids enjoy a summer splash in the community pool.
 If swimming isn't your family’s favorite pastime, many neighborhoods also have trails or walkways for evening family jogs as well as athletic courts and fields for a rousing game of one-on-one.
 However, if you're looking for a little adventure outside of your neighborhood…

 - Location.
-Many community living areas are purposefully built just outside of major cities, and with major cities come majorly fun family bonding opportunities.
+Many community living areas are purposefully built just outside of major cities, which come with majorly fun family bonding opportunities.
 It could be a summer day trip to the museums and zoo or a brisk morning hike in a nearby national park.
 Maybe your family likes taking quick trips to a fast-casual restaurant for fun.
 No matter which activity your family chooses to do, the location of your community allows worthwhile bonding opportunities.